0 Peace, a natural state

 22 - The Arms Industry Toilet

 It is worse than a joke.
-One thousand billion dollars every year!
-Eisenhower warned us clearly, and now the Military Industrial Complex controls the world's current reigning superpower, its dominion challenged only by Communist China and India, both lagging far behind in firepower.
+One and a half TRILLION dollars every year!
+Eisenhower and Kennedy warned us clearly, but now the Military Industrial Complex controls the world's current reigning superpower, its dominion challenged by no one.
 There are still some who believe that, wars aside, the arms industry is a viable part of a nation's industrial mix, creating jobs and healthy export sales.
 Here we explode that myth and demonstrate just how much worse than useless is this industry.
-A contrast is made with sewing machines and bricks and bikes and computers – products that we actually use; products that add value to our lives.
-Military hardware is a product we hope never to use; a product that is expensive to look after whilst not being used; and a product that causes great damage if ever put to the use intended.
-And let us not forget the waste of creative intellect that designs lethal weaponry and of the human skills and resources devoted to their production.
-It is suggested that it would be far better just to pile up that thousand billion dollars every year and set fire to it.
-Better yet, leave it within the society that it has been taken from in order to provide defence against invaders – in Britain and America's case, just who is massing upon the borders anyway?
+A contrast is made with ships and bricks and bikes and computers – products that we actually use; products that add value to our lives.
+Military hardware is a product we hope never to use; a product that is expensive to look after whilst not being used, and a product that causes great damage if ever put to the use intended.
+And let us not forget the waste of intellect that designs lethal weaponry and of human skills and resources devoted to their production.
+It is suggested that it would be far better just to pile up that 1,500 billion dollars every year and set fire to it.
+Better yet, leave it within the society that it has been taken from to provide so-called defence – in Britain and America's case, just who is massing upon the borders anyway?
+We shouldnot forget that the five permanent members of the UN Security Council are the world's five largest arms dealers.
+Their road to peace will alway be paved with the weaponry of war.

 "A thousand years scarce serve to form a state, An hour may lay it in the dust."
 Byron, Childe Harold's Pilgrimage (1812-28)